10 Reasons JavaScript is Weird

 It’s the only language where writing clean, predictable code is optional.

-It can turn seasoned developers into detectives, scouring Stack Overflow to figure out why the heck this
+It can turn seasoned developers into detectives, scouring Stack Overflow to figure out why the heck this is suddenly undefined.

 Nice….